JetBrains/kotlin-web-demo/examples/Kotlin Katas/Introduction/SAM conversions/task.md

 were finally
 [supported](http://blog.jetbrains.com/kotlin/2013/08/kotlin-m6-is-here/#SAM-conversions).

-In the previous example change an object expression to a lambda:
+In the previous example change an object expression to a lambda.